That’s right, my friend. No strings attached.

 The correct answer is: A. There is an obstruction in the delivery tube

-5. A forced expiratory measurement obtained after the administration of a bronchodilator shows an increase in the patient’s FEV1 from 60% to 80% of the predicted value.
-What does this indicate?
+5. A pre and post-bronchodilator test was ordered on a 48-year-old female patient.
+The forced expiratory measurement that was obtained after the bronchodilator was given shows an increase in the patient’s FEV1 from 60% to 80% of the predicted value.
+This finding suggests which of the following?

 A. A fixed airway obstruction